conventional-changelog/standard-version/README.md

 own supplementary commands during the release.
 The following hooks are available and execute in the order documented:

+* `prerelease`: executed before anything happens.
+If the `prerelease` script returns a non-zero exit code, versioning will be aborted, but it has no other effect on the process.
 * `prebump`/`postbump`: executed before and after the version is bumped.
 If the `prebump` script returns a version #, it will be used rather than the version calculated by `standard-version`.